corydickson/hos-ops/tasks/staging/6-near-rewards-merkle-verification.md

 Once the contract is deployed Gauntlet will be able to create a campaign using a data pipeline and the [Agora Campaign Admin Application](https://near-claim.vercel.app/).

-The data format they use will be a three column, comma seperated file, with fields: `address,lockup,amount`
+The data format they use will be a three column, comma separated file, with fields: `address,lockup,amount`

 Ex.